TafadzwaMangena/VibeHub/README.md

 - ### Frameworks and libraries:

     + [Django](https://www.djangoproject.com/): python framework used to create all the logic.
-    + [jQuery](https://jquery.com/): was used to control click events and sending AJAX requests.
     + [Bootstrap](https://getbootstrap.com/) was used for responsive UI and styling.

 - ### Databases: